 Sophia E. Aguiñaga is an author, artist, and intersectional justice activist.
 Her art spans poetry, philosophy, education, spoken word, collaborative artistic productions, and more.
 Her work is helping people, leaders, and organizations bridge the chasms between oppression and liberation, fear and love, pain and pleasure, and the human experience behind them all.

-Sophia's first book, Letters of Fear & Love, was published in 2018.
+Letters of Fear & Love, Aguiñaga's first book, is a ruthless questioning and intentional redefinition of love.
 Her current undertaking is the creation of a socio-psycho-cultural-political (read: interdisciplinary) philosophy called anti-supremacy.